idplace.org, a provider of unique IDs using OAuth

 To assure the users integrity, one should also make it very clear that the user can delete his own account at any time.
 And by using open-source / free code users can verify how the software works.

 How to maintain the register and to find / prevent fake IDs

 To relay the problem to the relying-party-site (the taxi-site using the taxi-example), who in turn can relay the problem the end-relying-party (the taxi customer).

 To deal with this problem one could do like Facebook and ask for what "networks" they have occurred in (what schools they went to, what workplaces they have worked in).
 This is something that the public (other users) are able to check out and maybe also help out to spot fake ID's.

-2) Users who aren't consistent with the data they supply, ...
+2) How users who aren't consistent with the data they supply can be found...